Excellence in applied business research

 The lab's technology, coupled with our high-caliber faculty, provides a unique platform for CBA to develop a national reputation for excellence in applied business research.

-CAB Lab studies supply important insights for researchers and the business community, while simultaneously providing students an opportunity to engage first-hand with research.
-Moreover, the lab enables graduate students to directly collaborate with researchers in the design and administion of new, intriguing research.
+CAB Lab studies supply important insights for researchers and the business community while simultaneously providing students an opportunity to engage firsthand with research.
+Moreover, the lab enables graduate students to collaborate directly with researchers in the designing and administiring new and intriguing research.

 Technology and Amenities

-The Koraleski CAB Lab provides researchers with the tools to capture and analyze rich neuro-physiological data by combining eye-tracking, pupil dilation, facial expression, skin conductance (galvanic skin response, or GSR), and electroencephalography (EEG).
+The Koraleski CAB Lab equips researchers with the tools to capture and analyze rich neuro-physiological data by combining eye-tracking, pupil dilation, facial expression, skin conductance (galvanic skin response or GSR), and virtual reality.

 This combination of technologies is rare among business schools.